 The film tells the tale of Padmavati (Deepika Padukone) a Rajput queen reputed to be the most beautiful woman in the world.
 When Alauddin Khilji (Ranveer Singh), a warrior who has helped his uncle conquer half of India and who is fueled by a lust for power and to posses beautiful objects, hears of Padmavati’s beauty, he wants her for his own.
 It is no matter that she is already married to Rajput ruler Maharawal Ratan Singh (Shahid Kapoor).
 Alauddin takes his army and begins an ultimately unsuccessful siege on Chittor, a cliff-side fort where Ratan Singh and his court are.
 After several months, a truce is declared, which is almost immediately broken when Alauddin captures Ratan Singh, leaving Padmavati to mount a rescue.

 Bhansali’s film has had a somewhat controversial path to the screen.
-While still in production, it came under protest from some Hindu sects over concerns that story, which is considered a sacred text by some, would not be presented in a way that they hoped would be respectful.
+While still in production, it came under protest from a handful of Hindu sects over concerns that story, which is considered a sacred text by some, would not be presented in a way that they hoped would be respectful.
 Even if you weren’t aware of the controversy surrounding the film’s release in India, the long disclaimer stating that the film is based off of a work of fiction and that there may be things in the film that are not historically accurate to the time period it is set in would probably have been a good indication that something was up.
 (The film also apparently makes numerous streamlinings of the original material, jettisoning some plotlines and all supernatural elements.)

 If the protesters, primarily Hindus, had just waited until the film was actually released and then seen it for themselves before they got themselves into a lather, they could have saved themselves considerable time and energy.
 Setting aside any historical inaccuracies the filmmakers may have used to embellish their story, one discovers that the film is quite reverent to its Hindu characters, particularly Ratan Singh and Padmavati.
 The pair’s actions are always above reproach, and they make certain to inform us on multiple occasions that everything that they do is in accordance with their own honor code.
 And they make these decisions even when they know that the consequences could negatively impact them in the future.